Kennedy-Lab-UW/Duplex-Sequencing/README.md

                         Read 4: ACTGATACTT
                     The resulting SSCS is:
                         ACTGATACNT

             --Ncutoff, with --filt n enabled, sets the maximum percentage of Ns allowed in a SSCS.
                 Example (--Ncutoff = .1, --readlength = 20):
                     Two SSCSs are generated as follows:
                         SSCS 1: ACGTGANCTAGTNCTNTACC
                         SSCS 2: GATCTAGTNCATGACCGATA
                     SSCS 2 passes the n filter (10%) with 1/20 = 5% Ns, while SSCS 1 does not with 3/20 = 15% Ns.

-            --readlength sets the length of the reads imputed.
-If this value is set incorrectly, the program will often crash with an error message about sequence length not matching quality score length, or will output an empty SSCS bam file.
+            --readlength sets the length of the reads.
+If this value is set incorrectly, the program will often crash with an error message about sequence length not matching quality score length or will output an empty SSCS bam file.

-            --read_type sets which reads are considered to have 'good' flags.
+            --read_type sets which reads are considered for consensus making.
 Options are:
                 d:  Paired-end reads where both reads in the pair map, and where the two are properly paired (read 2 maps in the opposite direction and on the opposite strand from read 1).
 Flags are 99, 83, 163, and 147  .
                 p: Paired-end reads where both reads in the pair map, but the two are not properly paired.
 Flags are 97, 81, 161, 145, 129, 65, 177, and 113.
                 m: Paired-end reads where only one read in the pair maps.
 Flags are 181, 117, 137, 133, 73, 89, 69, and 153.
-                n: Paired-end reads where neither read in the pair maps, and single end unmapped reads.
+                n: Paired-end reads where neither read in the pair maps and single end unmapped reads.
 Flags are 141, 77, and 4.
                 s: Single end mapped reads.
 Flags are 0 and 16.
+                Importantly, more than 1 option can be invoked simultaneously

             --filt sets which filters are used.
 Options are:
                 o: Overlap filter.
 Filters out any read pairs which overlap.
 Only works on  reads of type d (see above).
                 s: Softclipping filter.
 Filters out any reads which have been soft-clipped in alignment.
 This avoids later problems with hard-clipping.
                 n: N filter.
 Filters out consensus sequences with a higher percentage of Ns than the threshold imposed by --Ncutoff.
 Without this option, --Ncutoff doesn't do anything.

             --isize
                 If not -1, sets the maximum distance between read 1 and read 2 for the two to not be considered unpaired.
 Only works if --read_type is 'd'